 In April, the Ronald Lake bison herd is now recognized as a Subject Animal under the Wildlife Regulation.
 This means the herd receives the same protection under the Wildlife Act and Regulation as Non-Game Animals.

 In March, Montana’s Blackfeet reservation near Glacier National Park and Badger-Two Medicine wilderness receives a bison herd from Elk Island Park.

 “Rewilding” efforts continue outside of North America: a group of 11 European bison are reintroduced into state forests in the Netherlands.
 Herds also exist in Poland and Romania.

-July 4, 2007 – Two men are fined a total of $17,000 in provincial court in relation to the poaching of a bison calf in the Hay-Zama area.
+On July 4, two men are fined a total of $17,000 in provincial court in relation to the poaching of a bison calf in the Hay-Zama area.

 Since 1971, disease free populations have increased 1000% to 4800 animals, while the originally re-introduced herd in Wood Buffalo National Park has declined 80% to 2900.